Adeniyi-Bella/spring-security-implementation/README.md

 # Spring-Security-Implementation

-- This repo implements user authentication and authorisation using spring security.
+- This repo implements user authentication and authorisation using java spring security.
 - Bootstrapped with spring framework from (spring.io)[https://start.spring.io/].
 -
 ## Software Architecture